-This work and power calculator helps you determine the mechanical power of a certain device.
+This work and power calculator helps you determine the mechanical power of a particular device.
 You can also use it to find out how much work will be performed by a machine of a given power in a certain amount of time.

 If you want to calculate electric power, try our Ohm's law calculator.